ACO SUPPORT

 Top-Performing ACOs Should Only Utilize the Services of Top-Performing Professionals.

-- Our service provider partner is the most qualified and the'best-in-class' at helping ACOs address and bridge vulnerabilities.
+- Our service provider partner is the most qualified and the ‘best-in-class’ at helping ACOs address and bridge vulnerabilities.

-- Their skillset, strategies, tools, and support provide the structure that increase billing encounters, reimbursement, shared savings, and patient satisfaction.
+- Their skill-set, strategies, tools, and support provide the structure that increase billing encounters, reimbursement, shared savings, and patient satisfaction.

-The team is deeply experienced in healthcare and largescale program implementation and operations.
-And their comprehensive understanding of regulatory requirements and advanced proprietary software technology, which their leadership team has a deep investment in - make them the ideal service partner.
+The team is deeply experienced in healthcare and large scale program implementation and operations.
+And their comprehensive understanding of regulatory requirements and advanced proprietary software technology make them the ideal service partner.
+And their continuous updates in response to industry changes make their technology platforms crucial for meeting quality metrics and achieving better patient outcomes.

-We offer ACOs a comprehensive suite of services:
+We offer a comprehensive suite of services:

-- CMS Specific Medicare CCM Program (M-CCM)
+- Medicare CCM (MCCM)

 - MACRA Optimization (QPP & MIPS)